 20. Mobile Order Your Lunch & Dinner Early in the Day.
 If you wait until the last minute there will be no availability for your desired dining time.
 Most quick-service locations are mobile orders only now.

-21. Bring Your Own Reusable Straws.
+21. Bring Reusable Straws.
 Disney has converted all of their straws to paper ones.
 While this is great for the environment, they tend to not be the best with your milkshake.
-Bring your own reusable straws so your drinks won’t taste like paper.
+Bring reusable straws so your drinks won’t taste like paper.

 22. Order Kids Meals or Share Meals.
 Some of the Disney Quick-Service meals are big enough to feed 2 people unless you have a big appetite.
 A kid’s meal is cheaper or you can split a meal to save money.